jthistle/MuseBot/README.md

 **unmute** - this command will allow the bot to respond to messages from the user that invokes it, if it had been previously muted.

+**delete** - if the last message was from the bot, it will be deleted